The Bicycle Man: Production

 As with all episodes of Diff'rent Strokes for seasons two to eight, "The Bicycle Man" was directed by Gerren Keith.
 It was also Blake Hunter's third writing credit for the series, after "In the Swim" and "Shoot-Out at the O.K.
 Arcade."
-Gordon Jump, who was typecast through his career, described it as a "gamble" to portray a pedophile "because you get typed so easily".
-He called playing Mr. Horton "one of [his] most painful but rewarding parts".
-Todd Bridges described acting in "The Bicycle Man" a "very hard week", as he had been sexually abused several times by his publicist during his time with Diff'rent Strokes.
+Gordon Jump, who was typecast through his career, described it as a "gamble" to portray a pedophile "because you get typed so easily.”
+He called playing Mr. Horton "one of [his] most painful but rewarding parts."
+Todd Bridges described acting in "The Bicycle Man" a "very hard week,” as he had been sexually abused several times by his publicist during his time with Diff'rent Strokes.

 Reception

 Initial broadcast

 The first part of "The Bicycle Man" originally aired on NBC on February 5, 1983, its second part a week later.
 The episode was critically acclaimed.
 The New York Times praised the episode for being "written skillfully" and "directed sensitively", particularly highlighting the acknowledgement of pedophiles not being homosexuals.
 The Washington Post called it "a calm, careful and intelligent treatment of a difficult and potentially traumatizing subject.
 There seems little possibility that watching this program would do children harm, and considerable likelihood it could do them good."
-Later in 1983, a nine-year-old kid in La Porte, Indiana viewed a re-run of the episode, which influenced him to inform his mother about a man doing inappropriate behavior around the area; he was arrested by police in September, and LaPorte police credited the episode for the arrest.
-"The Bicycle Man" started a trend of "very special episodes" in sitcoms, which feature subject matter serious for the general comedic tone of the shows.
+Later in 1983, a nine-year-old in La Porte, Indiana viewed a re-run of the episode, which influenced him to inform his mother about a man engaging in similar behavior around the area.
+He was arrested by police in September, and LaPorte police credited the episode for the arrest.
+"The Bicycle Man" started a trend of "very special episodes" in sitcoms, which feature subject matter serious for the general comic tone of the shows.
 For writing the second part of "The Bicycle Man", Hunter was nominated for a Humanitas Prize award in the 30 Minute Network or Syndicated Television category.